Jide1012/Soothing-Horizon/README.md

     ![alt text](assets/images/screenshot.png)
     ```

-## Credits

-List your collaborators, if any, with links to their GitHub profiles.

-If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.

-If you followed tutorials, include links to those here as well.

-## License

-The last section of a high-quality README file is the license.
-This lets other developers know what they can and cannot do with your project.
-If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/).

----

 🏆 The previous sections are the bare minimum, and your project will ultimately determine the content of this document.
 You might also want to consider adding the following sections.